Drone Maintenance Plan V1

 7. Repack drone backpack for next assignment

-If anything was found in the inspection at home and maintenance was required then parts where ordered and worked would be done when parts arrived.
-Eventually I created a workspace for drone maintenance.
-I call it my hangar or maintenance bay, but really it’s an old high school science table, a bright blue 24” by 36” cutting mat and movable overhead lighting.
-The most important aspect to this is that is a dedicated workspace clear of un-related junk.
-I did not create maintenance logs but relied on me being the sole remote pilot with a single drone.
+If anything irregular is found during the inspection at home and maintenance is required, then parts are ordered and work to fix the issue will begin when those parts arrived.
+Over time, I have created a workspace for drone maintenance.
+I call it my hangar or maintenance bay, which sounds big and high-tech, but really, it’s an old high school science table, a bright blue 24 inch by 36 inch cutting mat and a movable overhead lighting.
+The most important aspect of all this is that I have a dedicated workspace clear of unrelated objects.
+I did not create maintenance logs but relied on me being the sole remote pilot with a single drone which meant all drone related events originated solely from my actions.

-While flying a dji[3] drone this approach seem to work well.
-Amazon and dji have a very healthy supply chain and the most I would wait for parts was 1 to 3 days.
-However, my dji flying days did not last long due to coastlines and bad math.
-I could not take off in my own backyard.
+When I was piloting a dji[3] drone, this approach seem to work well.
+Amazon and dji have a very healthy supply chain and I could count on getting necessary replacement parts in one to three days.
+However, my dji flying days did not last long due to coastlines and bad math: I could not take off in my own backyard.
 I live in a costal town and to cut a long story short the dji geo-fenced no-fly zone for the body of water next to my town includes half of my town and my home.
-I could fly the drone up to about 10 ft then it would land it’s self.
-I switched to an Autel[4] drone, to get around the geofencing no fly issue.
+I could fly the drone up to about 10 ft then it would land itself.
+I switched to an Autel[4] drone, to get around the geofencing no-fly issue.
 It is with this Autel drone I have spent nearly all of my time flying.

 Grounded!

-Finally, after two years of flying I had an incident that grounds me for over 3 weeks and results in this article and a review of my approach to maintenance and a few missed sunsets.
-Why?
-The incident it’s self was small.
-A stress facture finally snapped in the backpack as I was about to leave for an assignment.
-The front left landing foot had a stress facture that snapped along the foot’s securing holes leaving the foot misaligned and floating but still attached to the arm.
-No problem I thought since it was a maintenance task I had conducted more than once on a dji mavic drone.
-Total time for the work was less than 5 minutes once parts where in hand.
+After two years of flying I finally experienced an incident that grounded me for over three weeks.
+That grounding is the reason I have written this article and have also revised my approach to maintenance.
+What happened, you ask?
+The incident itself was small: A stress fracture snapped while I was placing the drone in the backpack as I was about to leave for an assignment.
+The front left landing foot had a stress facture that snapped along the foot’s securing holes leaving the foot misaligned and floating, yet still attached to the arm.
+No problem, I thought, since this is a maintenance task I have conducted more than once on a dji mavic drone.
+Total time for the work is less than 5 minutes if necessary replacement parts are in hand.

-I thought, I would jump on Amazon.
-Get the part and do the work in a day or two.
-Well no part, no maintenance.
+I’ll jump on Amazon and order these parts, I thought to myself.
+Get the part and do the work in a day or two, I anticipated.
+Well, no available part means no maintenance.
 It slowly dawned on me, I was grounded![5].
-That’s it, I am not flying until I carry out maintenance on my drone.
-The retail supply chain for Autel is not as robust as dji’s was my initial finding, I could not find the part new.
-Thinking of other sources for the part I checked out 3d printing and found a printable[6] and began honing my online searches.
-Eventually EBay panned out, and I was able to purchase a number of the parts.
-I was also able to get the 3d printable made, but the quality of the printer very much effected the output.
+That’s it, I could not fly until I carry out maintenance on my drone.
+I found out that the retail supply chain for Autel is not as robust as it is for the dji; I could not find the part new.
+Thinking of other sources for the part, I checked out 3D printing and found a printable[6] and began honing my online searches.
+Eventually eBay panned out, and I was able to purchase a number of the parts.
+I was also able to get the 3D printable made, but the quality of the printer very much affected the output.
 The resolution was not good enough.
-Interestly, printing the part cost 0.6 cents!
+Interestly, printing the part cost $0.6 cents!

-Ok, that was a slew of logistical details I did not really care for.
-Now I know drone companies offer enterprise services and if it’s within your reach, do it!
+Ok, that was a slew of logistical details I did not really care to repeat.
+I now know drone companies offer enterprise services, and if that’s within your reach, go for it!
 But I am an independent remote pilot with a limited budget.
-This is a position I actually like, it generally means that purchasing choices need to backed by rational decisions and a commitment to a plan, however loose.
+This is a position I actually like because it generally means that purchasing choices need to backed by rational decisions and a commitment to a plan, however loose.
 I am not too big to fail 😉

 Observations

-I disliked spending my flight time on logistics!
-That and not actually flying where the biggest setbacks.
+I dislike spending my flight time on logistics!
+That and not actually being out there flying were the biggest setbacks.
 And I certainly did not like being grounded along with the uncertainty of being able to purchase the required part(s).

 3D print looks promising for prototyping drone parts.
 I need to understand 3D print materials and their tensile strength.

-Drone pre-flight and post-flight inspections are a critical component of your flight plan and drone maintenance.
+Drone pre-flight and post-flight inspections are a critical component of the flight plan and drone maintenance.
 However, it is entirely possible that an inspection may not reveal all damage.
-For example hairline cracks in the drone body shell can be easily missed in bad light.
+For example, hairline cracks in the drone body shell can be easily missed in bad light.

-As an owner of a consumer/retail drone the supply chain is outside your control.
-To so some degree the bigger, the better here.
-For example dji is one of the biggest drone companies out there and there is a health secondary market for parts.
+As an owner of a consumer/retail drone, the supply chain is outside your and my control.
+To some degree the bigger, the better here.
+For example dji is one of the biggest drone companies out there so there is a health secondary market for parts.

-I need to fully understand what this means for my relationship with the drone manufacturer and how I should stay update on a drone’s development lifecycle.
+I need to fully understand what this means for my relationship with the drone manufacturer and how I should stay up to date on a drone’s development lifecycle.

 FAA Regulation